Login

 Custom Flange:

-Contrary to the name, custom flanges are common flange types with many applications and uses across various industries.
-Our machine shop makes it possible to use AIS and import materials to build products that satisfy various specifications.
-We also facilitate quick changes to our stock of goods to serve our customers better.
-Whether you need to reverse engineer a sample or a CAD drawing, we can work with you on prototypes, production quantity manufacturing, and even product warehousing.
+Despite the name, custom flanges are frequently utilized across a variety of applications throughout different industries.
+Our machine shop can work with AIS and import materials to create products that comply with various specifications.
+We also adapt our inventory promptly to better serve our customers.
+Whether it's reverse engineering a sample or working from a CAD drawing, we help with prototypes, mass production, and product storage.

 • Single point threading of inner and outer diameter with standard or metric pitch